-- 5.1.
-The Scheme can invest in a wide range of investments including: equities, bonds, cash, property and alternatives.
+- 5.1 The Scheme can invest in wide range of investments.
 The Trustee invests in assets that are expected to achieve the Scheme's objectives.
-The allocation between different asset classes is contained within Appendix 1 to this statement. - 5.2.
-The Trustee has regard to the relative investment return and risk that each asset class is expected to provide.
-The Trustee is advised by their professional advisors on these matters, who they deem to be appropriately qualified experts.
-However, the day-to-day selection of investments is delegated to the investment managers. - 5.3.
-The Trustee is aware that the appropriate balance between different types of investment will vary over time and therefore the Scheme's asset allocation will be expected to change as the Scheme's liability profile matures. - 5.4.
-The Trustee recognises the need to distinguish between nominal and real returns and to make appropriate allowance for inflation when making decisions and comparisons. - 5.5.
-In considering the expected return from investments, the Trustee recognises that different asset classes have different long-term expected returns and expected volatilities relative to the liabilities. - 5.6.
-The Trustee considers the merits of both active and passive management for the various elements of the portfolio and may select different approaches for different asset classes.
-The current arrangements are set out in Appendix 1 to this statement. - 5.7.
-Having established the investment strategy, the Trustee monitors the performance of each investment manager against an agreed benchmark as frequently as appropriate according to market conditions and the Scheme's funding position.
-The Trustee meets the Scheme's investment managers as frequently as is appropriate, in order to review performance.
+The allocation between different asset classes is contained within Appendix 1 to this Statement. - 5.2 The Trustee has regard to the relative investment return and risk that each asset class is expected to provide.
+The Trustee considers the expected volatility of returns in the context of the Scheme's liabilities. - 5.3 The Trustee is advised by their professional advisors on these matters, who they understand to be appropriately qualified experts.
+However, the day-to-day selection of investments is delegated to the investment managers. - 5.4 The Trustee are aware that the appropriate balance between different kinds of investments will vary over time and therefore the Scheme's asset allocation will be expected to change as the Scheme's liability profile matures. - 5.5 The Trustee recognises the need to distinguish between nominal and real returns and to make appropriate allowance for inflation when making decisions and comparisons. - 5.6 The Trustee considers the merits of both active and passive management for the various elements of the portfolio and may select different approaches for different asset classes.
+The current arrangements are set out in Appendix 1 to this Statement. - 5.7 Having established the investment strategy, the Trustee monitors the performance of each investment manager against an agreed benchmark as frequently as appropriate according to market conditions and the Scheme's funding position.

-6. Realisation of investments
+6 Realisation of investments

-- 6.1.
-The Trustee has delegated the responsibility for buying and selling investments to the investment managers.
-The Trustee have considered the risk of liquidity as referred to in Section 4. - 6.2.
+6.1 The investment managers have responsibility for the buying and selling of investments within the pooled funds in which the Scheme invests.
+The Trustee instructs the investment managers in relation to any investments and disinvestments from the funds.
+The Trustee has considered the risk of liquidity as referred to in Section 4.

 Ultimately, the investments will all have to be sold when the Scheme's life comes to an end.
-In this situation, the Trustee is aware of the fact that the realisable value of some investments, were there to be a forced sale, might be lower than the market value shown in the Scheme accounts.
+In this situation, 6.2 the Trustee are aware of the fact that the realisable value of some investments, were there to be a forced sale, might be lower than the market value shown in the Scheme accounts.

-7. Environmental, Social and Governance factors, Corporate Governance and Voting Rights
+7 Environmental, Social and Governance factors, Corporate Governance and Voting Rights

-7.1.
-The Trustee's policy on these matters is set out in Appendix 4 to this statement.
+7.1 The Trustee's policy on these matters is set out in Appendix 4 to this Statement.

-8. Agreement
+8 Agreement

-8.1.
-This statement was agreed by the Trustee, and replaces any previous statements.
-Copies of this statement and any subsequent amendments will be made available to Prospect, the investment managers, the Scheme Actuary and the Scheme auditor upon request.
-The statement will also be published on a publically accessible website.
+8.1 This Statement was agreed by the Trustee, and replaces any previous statements.
+Copies of this Statement and any subsequent amendments will be made available to the Principal Employer, the investment managers, the Scheme Actuary and the Scheme Auditor upon request.
+The Statement will also be published on a publically accessible website.

-Signed:
+Signed: Date: